kylelang/TiU-Exam-Merge/README.md

 did not take the exam, they will still be assigned the minimum grade in the final report.

-When running the utility by sourcing the `code/runJob.R` script interactively through RStudio, the list selection dialog is semi-broken.
-RStudio (version <= 1.3.1093, at least) does not support a GUI list-selector dialog, so the script will default to the text-based list selector (due to the behavior of **svDialogs**::dlgList() version <= 1.0.0).
-The text-based list selector works fine for selecting single elements but not for selecting multiple elements.
-When selecting multiple options, the RStudio text-based list selector seems to force selection of the default option (which cannot be disabled or chosen intelligently by the program).
-This issue does not seem to occur when executing the script via any means other than interactively sourcing `code/runJob.sh` from within RStudio and may be resolved by future updates to either **svDialogs** or RStudio.

-RStudio also does not allow multiple file selection, so only one set of on-campus results can be read in when sourcing the `code/runJob.R` script through RStudio.
+RStudio does not allow multiple file selection, so only one set of on-campus results can be read in when sourcing the `code/runJob.R` script through RStudio.

 The program will automatically append the ".xlsx" file extension to the output file when the user does not include the extension.
 When applying this